 That’s it for now.
 Cover the bowl with plastic wrap and a towel.
 Leave it to rise somewhere it won’t get a draft.
 I did one on top of the fridge which has a bit of warmth too.
 The best place is in the microwave with the door closed so there’s no chance of a draft.
 If you were making an average loaf of bread you could cover the dough with a damp towel.
 But since this needs a much longer time to rise, plastic wrap prevents a crust forming on top.
 After at least 12 hours and up to 24 hours, it will have doubled in size and will be bubbly on top.
 This one was 20 hours.

 Then you give it a quick knead on a well floured surface, just press out the air bubbles and fold it over itself a few times, press down, turn repeat.
 It might squeak and pop and it will definitely stick to your fingers.
 Then shape it into a ball, dust lightly with flour, including underneath, then more waiting.
 Use the same piece of plastic wrap from the bowl to loosely cover the dough.
 Then another 2 hours of rising.
 Even the 2 hours is flexible like the initial rising time.
 I’m going to say at least 2 hours.
 Hopefully it will double in size but if it doesn’t don’t worry, it will still rise in the oven.

 Once you’re ready to bake New York Times No Knead Bread, preheat the oven to 450 degrees.
 That’s a pretty hot oven but that’s what the recipe says.
 I tried baking a loaf at a lower temperature, 425 ish, hoping the bottom crust wasn’t as tough but it was still the same.
 You also need to preheat the pot you’re cooking the bread in.
 A heavy lidded pot like a dutch oven works best and it needs to be at least 3 Litres to give the bread room to rise.
 Put the pot in the oven while it preheats.
 Set your rack near the lowest setting.
 Don’t worry about preheating the lid.
-Then dump your dough in, cover it and bake it.
+Then dump your dough in, cover and bake.
 After half an hour, remove the lid.